River-class patrol vessel: Tyne, Severn and Mersey

 In early 2001, the Ministry of Defence placed an order with Vosper Thornycroft (VT) for three River-class offshore patrol vessels to replace the Island class.
 It was understood that the higher availability rates of the River class (up to 300 days per year) would enable the three new ships to perform the duties of the five ships they replaced.
 The Royal Navy initially leased the ships from VT under a five-year, £60 million contract.
 As part of the contract, VT would be responsible for all maintenance and support during the charter period.
 This contract was renewed in January 2007 for another five years at £52 million.
 However, in September 2012, instead of renewing the contract again, it was announced by the then Defence Secretary Philip Hammond that the Ministry of Defence had purchased the vessels for £39 million.

-The River class are significantly larger than the Island-class vessels and have a large open deck aft allowing them to be fitted with equipment for a specific role, which can include fire-fighting, disaster relief and anti-pollution work.
+The River-class vessels are significantly larger than the Island-class vessels and have a large open deck aft, allowing them to be fitted with equipment for a specific role, which can include fire-fighting, disaster relief and anti-pollution work.
 For this purpose, a 25 t capacity crane is fitted.
 In addition, the deck is strong enough for the transport of various tracked and wheeled light vehicles, or an LCVP.
 The class are primarily used with the Fishery Protection Squadron and EEZ patrol.
 In 2009, the average running costs for the River class were reported in Parliament at an estimated £20 million: "These figures, based on the expenditure incurred by the Ministry of Defence in 2009–10, include maintenance, safety certification, military upgrades, manpower, inventory, satellite communication, fuel costs and depreciation."

 On 24 April 2017, in a written answer to a question raised by Sir Nicholas Soames, Parliamentary Under-Secretary for Defence Harriett Baldwin stated Severn would be decommissioned in 2017, with Mersey and Clyde following in 2019.
 Severn was decommissioned in a ceremony at Portsmouth on 27 October 2017, with Tyne due to follow in May 2018; however, the latter was brought back into service due to defects with Forth.

 In March 2018, Baldwin's successor as Parliamentary Under-Secretary for Defence, Guto Bebb, announced that £12.7m had been allocated from the "EU Exit Preparedness Fund" to maintain the three Batch 1 ships to control and enforce UK waters and fisheries following the United Kingdom's withdrawal from the European Union.
 On 22 November 2018, the Defence Secretary, Gavin Williamson, formally announced that the first three Batch 1 River-class ships would be retained in service.

 HMS Tyne, Mersey and Severn are now part of the Offshore Division of the Coastal Forces Squadron (the renamed 1st Patrol Boat Squadron).

+The United Kingdom has formally offered to sell the three River-class Batch 1 OPVs to the Uruguayan Navy.
+This proposal, submitted through the British Embassy in late March 2026, serves as a solution to Uruguay's urgent need for ocean-going patrol capabilities following the cancellation of a prior contract with a Spanish shipyard.